prometheuslabstech/prometheus/docs/design/MODULE_DESIGN.md

 ## Overview

-The alert agent pipeline ingests news from configurable sources, deduplicates by content hash, processes unique items through an LLM to produce structured content feeds, evaluates each feed item for notification worthiness per user, delivers alerts via configurable channels, and collects feedback that directly tunes future evaluations.
+The alert agent pipeline ingests news from configurable sources, deduplicates by content hash, processes unique items through an LLM to produce structured content feeds (including rubric assessment), evaluates each feed item for notification worthiness per user via rule-based relevance matching, delivers alerts via configurable channels, and collects feedback that directly tunes future evaluations.

 ### Design Principles

 - **Local-first, DB-ready**: All storage uses a `Repository[T]` abstract interface.
 Local JSONL implementations ship first; swapping to a database requires only a new concrete implementation — no business logic changes.
+- **Single LLM call per article**: Rubric assessment (impact potential, narrative shift, confidence, category, reasoning) is baked into `ContentProcessor`. `FeedEvaluator` is rule-based — relevance matching only.
+Cost scales with articles, not users.
-- **Scalable evaluator**: The `FeedEvaluator` is abstract.
-Start with LLM-based evaluation; rule-based or fine-tuned variants can be added without touching the pipeline.
+- **Scalable evaluator**: `FeedEvaluator` is abstract.
+Start with rule-based; LLM-assisted variants can be added without touching the pipeline.
 - **Abstract news sources**: `NewsSource` is an interface.
-Tavily and RSS ship first; paid API sources (Bloomberg, Reuters) plug in without pipeline changes.
+Tavily and RSS ship first; paid API sources plug in without pipeline changes.
-- **Feedback closes the loop**: P0 feedback from users directly adjusts per-user `UserEvaluatorConfig`, which the evaluator reads on every run.
+- **Feedback closes the loop**: Feedback from users directly adjusts per-user `UserEvaluatorConfig`, which the evaluator reads on every run.
 - **Precision over recall in alerting**: Per PRD — we would rather miss a borderline event than train users to ignore notifications.

 ---

-## Full Pipeline
+## Pipeline

 ```
 [PipelineScheduler] triggers ingestion cycle